thymeleaf/thymeleaf-docs/docs/articles/Thymeleaf-Layouts.md

 ## Thymeleaf Tiles Integration ##

-The **[Apache Tiles 2 Dialect][10]** was created in order to provide a more comfortable migration path to all those developers who are currently using Apache Tiles 2 with JSP. **[Tiles][11]** is one of the most used Java templating framework, and a lot of JSP users are used to thinking in terms of Tiles when it comes to layout.
+The **[Apache Tiles 2 Dialect][10]** was created in order to provide a more comfortable migration path to all those developers who are currently using Apache Tiles 2 with JSP. **[Tiles][11]** is one of the most used Java templating frameworks, and a lot of JSP users are used to thinking in terms of Tiles when it comes to layout.

 Tiles dialect offers the possibility to go on doing layouts in the same way with Thymeleaf!
 In addition, The Tiles dialect allows mixing JSPs and Thymeleaf, so that migrating JSP applications gets much easier.